sungnga/react-revents/README.md

   - Call the firebaseObjectToArray() function and pass in snapshot.val().
 Console log it to see what we get.
 What we get back is an array of comment objects.
 The comment object contains all of the properties about the comment, including the id property
     - `console.log(firebaseObjectToArray(snapshot.val()));`
   - Now that we have the chat comments in the form that we can use, the next thing is dispatch the listenToEventChat() action and pass in the new version of snapshot
-  - We can check in Redux store and see the comments data is populated in the commments array property in the eventReducer
+  - We can check in Redux store and see the comments data is populated in the comments array property in the eventReducer
     ```javascript
     useEffect(() => {
       getEventChatRef(eventId).on('value', (snapshot) => {